George Pyne (business executive)

-George Pyne (born September 2, 1965) is an American business executive and founder of Bruin Capital, where he serves as CEO.
+George Francis Pyne IV (born September 2, 1965) is an American business executive and founder of Bruin Capital, where he is CEO.
 Pyne is also Non-Executive Chairman of Courtside Ventures which specializes in early stage sports, media and technology investments.
 Previously, Pyne was the President of IMG Sports and Entertainment and a board member.
 Prior to IMG, he was Chief Operating Officer and on the Board of NASCAR.

+As of 2022, Bruin Capital has made 27 deals in the fields of sports and media with a total approximate equity value of $3 billion.
+NFL Commissioner Roger Goodell has described Pyne as "one of the most influential figures in global sports and entertainment the past 30 years.

 Early life and education

 Pyne grew up in Milford, Massachusetts and after graduating Choate Rosemary Hall, attended Brown University, where he played football for the Brown Bears and majored in Political Science.
-While at Brown, he earned All-Ivy League and All-New England honors and served as the team's captain.
+While at Brown, he earned All-Ivy League and All-New England honors and was the team's captain.

 Early career

 After graduating from Brown, Pyne worked for his family's real estate company in New England, before moving to Atlanta, Georgia to work with the Atlanta Chamber of Commerce.
 As a part of this work Pyne analyzed the fiscal operations and budget of the Atlanta Public School system and issued a report which led to school reforms.
 One of the local business leaders that worked with Pyne on the school report was the president of the Portman Cos, who subsequently hired Pyne to work for the commercial real estate and trade show company.
 There Pyne led the team that oversaw a $2 billion debt restructuring.
 He also turned commercial space owned by Portman into a corporate hospitality environment for the 1994 Super Bowl XXVIII.
 Following the event, he created AMC Events to manage and market sports related properties, with Pyne being executive director of the division.
 One of his early clients for AMC Events was NASCAR, whom he would later join.